 The McLaughlin Reserve lies within the California Floristic Province, and has a Mediterranean climate with hot dry summers from April to October and cool wet winters from November to March.
 Summer temperatures may reach as high as 40°C (104°F), while winter temperatures occasionally fall below freezing.
 Mean annual precipitation is roughly 75 cm (30 inches).
 Variability is the rule in Mediterranean climates, and annual variation in the amount and timing of rainfall and temperature translates into large differences in the composition of the springtime annual flora.

 The reserve supports a striking mosaic of plant communities thanks to its rich variety of geologic substrates.
 Serpentine plant communities include mixed serpentine chaparral, cypress chaparral, serpentine grasslands, and serpentine seeps and riparian habitats.
 Non-serpentine plant communities include blue oak woodlands, annual grassland, chamise chaparral, mixed chaparral, and riparian woodlands.
 Both substrates support streams with rich riparian communities.
 There are human-created plant communities on the sites disturbed and reclaimed by Homestake.
 This chapter describes these communities, their major species, and the environmental factors that govern their distribution in the landscape.
+Click Here for a full plant species list.

 The McLaughlin Reserve's abundance of serpentine and related rocks is responsible for its significant botanical features.
 Plants on serpentine in California have been the subject of innumerable studies and an entire book by botanist Arthur Kruckeberg.12 As described in the geology chapter, most soils derived from serpentinite tend to be highly infertile because of their extremely high levels of magnesium, chromium and nickel, low concentrations of nutrients such as calcium and nitrogen, and low water-holding capacity.
 Serpentine areas can generally be distinguished by their gray-green or reddish rocky soils and shrubby or stunted vegetation with small leathery leaves.